creativemarkers/colorborg/readme.md

 1) Random stat checker
 2) auto sleep for ban evasion
 3) script to install all my dependency on new machines
+4) notification ping if bot fails or gets stuck (prob would need to count fishes)

 # PRIORITY

--Adding proper logging, and fix logging on the API -add the pause and play feature to the script
+-Adding proper logging, and fix logging on the API -speed up auto dropper, and make sure it only clicks what it needs too -add the pause and play feature to the script
 -start and finish the website